Google Cloud Platform Free Tier

 What are the requirements for using Always Free?

 You are eligible for Always Free if you meet the following requirements:

 - You do not have a custom contract or rate card with Google.

-- Have an upgraded billing account
+- You have an upgraded billing account.

-- Account must be in good standing
+- Your account must be in good standing.

 If you are deemed ineligible for Always Free, you will be charged at standard rates or the rates specified in your contract.

 - Compute Engine: On or after March 9, 2017

 - Cloud Storage: On or after March 9, 2017